fioprotocol/fio.oracle/README.md

-FIO_ORACLE_PUBLIC_KEY=    # The FIO public key used for approving unwrap transactions FIO_ORACLE_PRIVATE_KEY=   # The FIO private key used for approving unwrap transactions FIO_ORACLE_ACCOUNT=       # The FIO account used for approving unwrap transactions FIO_ORACLE_ADDRESS=       # The FIO Crypto Handle used for approving unwrap transactions ETH_ORACLE_PUBLIC=        # The ETH oracle public key used for signing ERC20 transactions ETH_ORACLE_PRIVATE=       # The ETH oracle private key used for signing ERC20 transactions POLYGON_ORACLE_PUBLIC=    # The POLYGON oracle public key used for signing ERC721 transactions
+FIO_ORACLE_PUBLIC_KEY=    # The FIO public key used for approving unwrap transactions FIO_ORACLE_PRIVATE_KEY=   # The FIO private key used for approving unwrap transactions FIO_ORACLE_ACCOUNT=       # The FIO account used for approving unwrap transactions ETH_ORACLE_PUBLIC=        # The ETH oracle public key used for signing ERC20 transactions ETH_ORACLE_PRIVATE=       # The ETH oracle private key used for signing ERC20 transactions POLYGON_ORACLE_PUBLIC=    # The POLYGON oracle public key used for signing ERC721 transactions